 - Ciudad de Irving Programa de Recuperación y Tenacidad para Pequeñas Empresas Preguntas Frecuentes

-Eligible applicants can submit the full application at the NDC website.
+Eligible applicants can submit the full application at the Grow America (formerly NDC) website.
 Applications and required documentation will be reviewed by NDC in accordance with these program guidelines.
 Incomplete applications may not be reviewed.

 Applicants will receive an email from email@example.com indicating approval or denial.
 Recovery Grant funds will be wired to the approved applicant.
 Resiliency Funds will be wired to the service provider.